-Happy people worry less about making mistakes – and consequently make fewer mistakes.
-When you’re happy at work the occasional mistake doesn’t bother you much.
-You pick yourself up, learn from it and move on.
+By worrying less about making mistakes happy people actually end up making less mistakes.
+When you’re happy at work the once-in-a-while mistake doesn’t rattle you up a lot.
+You recover, pick your lessons from it and continue forward.

-You also don’t mind admitting to others that you screwed up – you simply take responsibility, apologise and fix it.
-This relaxed attitude means that less mistakes are made, and that you’re more likely to learn from them.
+You also don’t mind admitting to others that you screwed up and simply take responsibility, apologize and fix it.
+Maintaining such a relaxed or laid-back attitude means that careless errors are less likely to occur, and that you’re more likely to learn from them.

 Happiness inspires creativity

 Innovation is the lifeblood of any business, and happy employees are inspired, creative employees who will create the solutions your business needs to succeed.
 If your productivity depends on being able to come up with new ideas, you need to create and maintain a happy workplace for your employees.

 If people are in a good mood on a given day, they are more likely to have creative ideas that day, as well as the next day, even if we take into account their mood that next day.
 There seems to be a cognitive process that gets set up when people are feeling good that leads to more flexible, fluent, and original thinking, and there’s actually a carryover, an incubation effect, to the next day.

 People like to work with happy people

 Happy workers are more keen to co-operate in order to achieve shared goals, more likely to foster company loyalty, and more likely to encourage the effective team bonding that is important to your company’s prosperity.

 Happy employees also improve your employer brand, attracting more talent to your company.